 Reportage: On-the-ground reporting covering protests, underground scenes and emerging subcultures.
 What access do you have?

 Photo essays: Visual storytelling that shines a light on social injustice and champions creative counterculture.
 We’re especially interested in underground scenes.
 Please consider accompanying text and include information about what access you have to the subjects, so that we can commission original journalism to accompany your images.

 Send your pitch to the relevant person below.

 (Film/Documentary Pitches, Print Features, News, Profiles, Reportage)

 (Print Features, News, Profiles, Reportage, Photo Essays)

 Please refer to our terms and conditions before undertaking a commission for Huck.
 Contact your editor if you have any questions.

-NB: While we do our damndest to reply to every writer and photographer, the volume of submissions means that it is not always possible to do so.
-But if you refer to these guidelines and tailor your pitch to Huck, we’re confident we’ll get a story rolling in no time at all.
+NB: While we do our best to reply to every writer and photographer, the volume of submissions means that it is not always possible to do so.